 If the ‘wall’ of a complex cystic breast mass is getting thicker, there may be additional issues.

-By way of translation, this ‘biochemical-analysis’ approach for evaulating breast cysts suggests that where the epithelial wall is ‘getting thicker‘ by adding certain types of cells, the risk of malignant association may be higher.
+In summary, this ‘biochemical-analysis’ approach for evaluating breast cysts suggests that where the epithelial wall is ‘getting thicker‘ by adding certain types of cells, the risk of malignant association may be higher.

 Shall we Q and A together?